 Garden tools include many options.
 Listed below is a short list of the most common gardening tools.
 Keep in mind, some of these may pertain to your situation and some may not.
 It’s okay if you don’t possess all of these tools.
 You can always save and purchase them one at a time as the need for them arises.

 Keep in mind, you may not need any of these, or you may need them all.
 Each homestead situation is different.
-Some homesteads require more or bigger tools, like equipment.
+Some homesteads require more or bigger tools, like saws for cutting metal.
 This is true for homesteaders who own large properties.